hadley/elmer/README.md

     + )
     > chat$chat("Is R a functional programming language?")
     [1] "Yes, R supports functional programming concepts.
 It allows functions to be first-class objects, supports higher-order functions, and encourages the use of functions as core components of code.
 However, it also supports procedural and object-oriented programming styles."

-When called with `quiet=TRUE`, the `chat` method still returns the entire response as a character vector, but without making it invisible.

 This mode is useful for programming using elmer, when the result is either not intended for human consumption or when you want to process